stdtabs/stdtabs.github.io/docs/api-model-overview.md

 #### `getChannels()`, `getChannel()` and `getChannelById()` methods

-In these example, we print the channel names.
+In this example, we print the channel names.

 ```php